dominodatalab/cdk-cf-eks/README.md

 # Domino CDK EKS Stack

+### **DEPRECATED:** This Domino CDK EKS stack automation is not compatible with Kubernetes version 1.25 and onwards.
+It is recommended that you migrate your automation to [Terraform](https://github.com/dominodatalab/terraform-aws-eks) using the [CDK to Terraform](./convert/) utility.
 ## Contents

 * cdk/ - Python CDK project for deploying an EKS cluster for use with Domino.